Dale Earnhardt Jr. and Kyle Busch sat down together on former Carolina Panthers tight end Greg Olsen’s Youth Inc. podcast, and it was pretty awesome.

-“So he, he knew racing, and the way racing kind of works, at least the way it did back then, is he took the slower car, and he learned how to make that car better.
+“He knew racing, and the way racing kind of works, at least the way it did back then, is he took the slower car, and he learned how to make that car better.

 And he wanted to make that car faster, and that’s all he had at his disposal was what was in front of him.

 Like in the 70’s when he was trying to get going, he lived all that, and showing initiative and workin’ as hard as you need to to get to that next level.
 He lived it, and he knew what he needed to see out of me, or Kerry, and even Kelley.